SRaiz/CustomDataLoad-Lightning/README.md

 - Make sure to add the **API NAME** of the object for which you want to create a data load in this field.
 - In the **FieldName__c** field, add the name of the fields for the corresponding object which you want to come in csv template.
 Add them separated by comma.
 - In the **FieldAPIName__c** field, add the api name of the fields for the corresponding object in the same order as done in **FieldName__c**.
 Add them separated by comma.
+- There is also the provision for giving out certain number of rows to the batch from the UI itself.
+This can be configured by using a custom label named **'Load_Size'**.
+The value in this is going to take those many number of rows to pass as a batch from UI itself.

 ## Configure Your Salesforce DX Project